Calpurniax/Calpurniax/README.md

 Hi!
 Im a crispy and fresh baked Developer, searching for work in this (for me) new world 🪐

 ### Some info
-- I'm learning Angular
+- I'm learning cloud development
-- Working on improve our Adalab Team Projects and consolidate what I've learnt
+- Working on a figma wireframe for SaaS
 - Pronouns: she/her

 ### Fun facts about me: